simon-void/blog_void2unit/content/post/inline+password.md

 date = "2023-02-16"
 description = "use an inline class to prevent leaking passwords in your logs" tags = [
-    "Kotlin",
+    "kotlin",
+    "inline class",
 ]
 +++

-So here's 4 lines of code that should probably be part of every Kotlin/JVM project containing authentication:
+So here are 4 lines of code that should probably be part of every Kotlin/JVM project containing authentication:
 ```kotlin
 @JvmInline
 value class Password(val value: String) {